rubyforgood/rubyforgood.org--old/yearbook.md

   Instructions
     * Add or update your project on this page by submitting a pull request to the rubyforgood.org repository.
     * Pull down or fork the repository
+    * Create a branch with the year and your team name
-    * Add the project information using the template above
+    * Add the project information using the template above.
+Be sure to place it under the project's year.
     * Push and make a pull request
 -->